Essenceia/Matrix_CAM_DFT/README.md

 The `USER_REG` state was designed to probe into the data currently used by each of the 4 MAC units.
 The data to be read is specified by loading its address in the data register during a previous `DR_SHIFT` stage.
 As such, two sequences of `DR_SHIFTS` might be necessary:
 1. Load the address of the next data
-2. Read the data off TDI
+2. Read the data off TDO

 The address and data are both `8` bits wide, though only the bottom 4 bits of the address are used.